metagenomics/denbi-nanopore-training/docs/assembly_qc/index.rst

 Assembly Evaluation
 ===================

-We are going to evaluate our assemblies using the reference genomes.
+We are going to evaluate our assemblies using the reference genome.

 .. toctree::
    :maxdepth: 1

    mapping
-   metaquast
+   quast